Do you spend an alarming portion of your day or week in workplace meetings?

 Let’s take a look at a quick example of how this concept actually works.

 Pretty simple, right?
-We think so too.
-That’s why our teams at TechSmith have leaned on this model and eliminated over 50 meetings in the last three months alone.
+We think so, too.
+That’s why our teams at TechSmith have leaned on this model and eliminated a ton of meetings that clutter our calendars.

-However, many times you will find that you can accomplish everything you need through a web-based video discussion, and can skip the meeting all together!
+However, oftentimes you will find that you can accomplish everything you need through a web-based video discussion, and can skip the meeting all together!

 7 benefits of video-based discussions